forvalho/household/README.md

 ```
 Coverage reports are generated in the `coverage/` directory.

-**Current Status**: The test suite is stable with approximately 91% coverage.
-Six tests related to flash messages are currently pending and will be addressed in a future update.
+**Current Status**: The test suite is stable with comprehensive coverage of all core functionality.

 ## Project Structure